• Skip to primary navigation

 Kushi

-Sabudana Khichdi is a very popular Indian dish or comfort food prepared using sago or tapioca pearls, potatoes, crunchy and roasted nuts, lemon juice, and spices.
-It is chewy in texture.
-This is one of the most popular fasting, upvas, or vrat recipe prepared during the Navratri season.
+Sabudana Khichdi is a popular Indian breakfast recipe or comfort food prepared using sago or tapioca pearls, potatoes, crunchy and roasted nuts, lemon juice, and spices.
+It is chewy and fluffy in texture.
+Sago khichdi is one of the most popular fasting, upvas, or vrat recipe prepared during the Navratri season.
 This is also known as sago pilaf or pulao or pulav, aloo or potato khichdi, sabudana usal, or saggubiyyam upma.

 Print Recipe Pin Recipe